Berwick to Seaford walk

 Note that this walk is perfectly practical in winter – the lowland areas can be muddy, but no more so than anywhere else.
 However, it is worth noting that from October to March the sun shines into your eyes more or less constantly from Berwick to Exceat – perhaps not a great hardship if the weather has otherwise been grey and bleak.

-A) Alternative start: Berwick station to Alfriston via Alciston.
-This shorter start bypasses Wilmington, the Long Man and Windover Hill, but takes you through the pleasant village of Alciston - which has an idyllic pub as a possible early lunch stop - and on via Berwick church, decorated by the Bloomsbury Group, to Alfriston.
-From Berwick station to Alfriston, this route is 6.6km (4.1 miles), making a total walk from Berwick station to Exceat of 12.2km (7.6 miles) and from Berwick station to Seaford of 18.2km (11.3 miles).
+a) Alternative start: Berwick station to Alfriston via Berwick Church.
+This shorter (and less strenuous) start bypasses Wilmington, the Long Man and Windover Hill, ans takes you over fields through the pleasant village of Alciston and on via Berwick church, decorated by the Bloomsbury Group, to Alfriston.
+The Cricketers near Berwick church is a possible alternative pub lunch stop here.
+From Berwick station to Alfriston this route is 6.9km (4.3 miles), making a total walk from Berwick station to Exceat of12.2km (7.6 miles) and from Berwick station to Seaford of 18.2km (11.3 miles).

 c) Ending at Birling Gap or East Dean From Exceat it is not much further - but definitely more effort - to finish the main walk by going over the wonderful undulating cliffs of the Seven Sisters.
 When the 13 bus is running (see Transport) you can then finish the walk at Birling Gap, 5.8km/3.6 miles from Exceat, making a total walk from Berwick station of 19.8km (12.3 miles): otherwise it is a 1.6km (1 mile) further walk inland to East Dean from where you can get the 12 bus to either Eastbourne or Seaford for the train home.
 This makes a walk of 21.4km (13.3 miles) from Berwick station.